zf2timo/zf2timo.github.io/content/posts/my-first-post.md

 This blog is based on hugo now.

-Actually, I just wanted to take a look at Hugo and play around with it.
+Actually, I just wanted to take a look at [hugo](https://gohugo.io) and play around with it.
 But everything is so well documented and worked so well that I immediately replaced my old generator for static pages.

 Maybe there will be a bit more activity here.
 Now that it's so easy to publish a new post.